seanriceaz/seanriceaz.github.io/_posts/2013-09-12-mobile-navigation-menus.markdown

 Until recently, mobile navigation often contained the word “menu” to tell users that tapping would open up some kind of menu.
 This is much less common these days.
 I only found it in a few places.
 Also, typically this pattern is paired with a dropdown navigation that pushes the content down as it opens.

 <ul class="gallery">
-  <li>{% include galleryitem.html thumb="/media/2013/09/.png" full="/media/2013/09/" caption="" %}</li>
-BabyCenter uses a dropdown triggered by a menu button.
-BabyCenter uses a dropdown triggered by a menu button.
+  <li>{% include galleryitem.html thumb="/media/2013/09/babycenter-300x266.png" full="/media/2013/09/babycenter.png" caption="BabyCenter uses a dropdown triggered by a menu button." %}</li>
-<li>{% include galleryitem.html thumb="/media/2013/09/.png" full="/media/2013/09/" caption="" %}</li>
-The BBC uses the word "menu" and the menu drops down.
-The BBC uses the word “menu” and the menu drops down.
+  <li>{% include galleryitem.html thumb="/media/2013/09/bbc-300x266.png" full="/media/2013/09/bbc.png" caption="The BBC uses the word &quot;menu&quot; and the menu drops down." %}</li>
-<li>{% include galleryitem.html thumb="/media/2013/09/.png" full="/media/2013/09/" caption="" %}</li>
-Burton used a standard select box for their menu up until a few weeks ago.
-Burton used a standard select box for their menu up until a few weeks ago.
+  <li>{% include galleryitem.html thumb="/media/2013/09/burton-300x266.png" full="/media/2013/09/burton.png" caption="Burton used a standard select box for their menu up until a few weeks ago." %}</li>
-<li>{% include galleryitem.html thumb="/media/2013/09/.png" full="/media/2013/09/" caption="" %}</li>
-Whitehouse.gov uses the word menu paired up with a drop down.
-Whitehouse.gov uses the word menu paired up with a drop down.
+  <li>{% include galleryitem.html thumb="/media/2013/09/whitehouse-300x266.png" full="/media/2013/09/whitehouse.png" caption="Whitehouse.gov uses the word menu paired up with a drop down." %}</li>
-<li>{% include galleryitem.html thumb="/media/2013/09/.png" full="/media/2013/09/" caption="" %}</li>
 </ul>

 ### Three Horizontal Lines (&quot;Hamburger&quot; Menu Icon)